 We have a nutrient timing section!
 Apparently the 1 hour window exists for fasted training with no amino acid preload, but having amino acids in your body may render timing useless; 24 hour AUC for protein is still more important than 1 hour AUC though Whey, due to its Glutamine content, is quite gut healthy and has reduced intestinal permeability (good thing) in humans with Crohn's disease before.
-However, due to the glutamine content this may also apply to casein and Milk Protein in general (casein is higher in glutamine).
+However, due to the glutamine content this may also apply to Casein Protein and Milk Protein in general (casein is higher in glutamine).
 Milk would have lactose though, which is not too friendly to an ill intestinal wall

 Apparently whey is healthy, reducing post-prandial triglycerides and, over time, reducing total cholesterol and increasing HDL more than Casein Protein.
 Benefits are more apparent in type II diabetics, where the reduction of triglycerides are highly associated with greater insulin sensitivity after meals

 Also has anti-cancer properties, although of unknown potency; preliminary stuff, but some of the quaternary proteins such as lactoferrin and alpha-lactalbumin may be anti-cancer; the latter even more-so when formed into HAMLET/BAMLET, but that has not been demonstrated in vivo yet